-■ We develop a "structure-less, continuous signal, and discrete time" generic neuron model and and from there build a network.
+We develop a "structure-less, continuous signal, and discrete time" generic neuron model and and from there build a network.

-This "connectionist" model is one of several abstractions that we saw above.
+This generic model is a linear approximation, one of several abstractions that we saw above.

-■ We review basic linear algebra.
+We review basic linear algebra.
 Motivate linear algebra concepts from neural networks.